 Lakhs of people reach Haridwar every year to take a dip in the Holy Ganges.
 For the believers, it is the ‘Mecca of Yoga’ and ‘Gateway to the Gods’ that can absolve them of their sins.

-The marshy Runn of Kutch on the west and Sunderbans Delta on the east are most striking features of the coastline.
+The marshy Rann of Kutch on the west and Sunderbans Delta on the east are most striking features of the coastline.
 The Runn Utsav organized in winters has recently become a global tourist attraction.

 The Arabian Sea on the west and Bay of Bengal in the east are reservoirs of marine life and resources to the country.
 Lakshadweep, being an archipelago and Andaman-Nicobar, a volcanic chain, have a sense of uniqueness in their charm.

 India has had a shared past.
-One that cannot be attributed to any single center of influence but an amalgamation of many.
+One that cannot be attributed to any single centre of influence but an amalgamation of many.
 The ancient times saw coexistence of Hindu, Buddhist, and Jain ways of life.

 The medieval era brought Arabic, Persian and Central Asian influences with the oncoming of foreign rulers, Mughals being the most prominent.
 By the 18th century, there were established British, Dutch, Portuguese and French colonies.